Meet the students in the Miller Business Honors Program's Class of 2014:

 Majors: Risk Management & Insurance and Business Administration

 High School Achievements/Activities: - High Honor Roll for all 16 quarters, National Honor Society, 3.83 GPA, top 15 percent of class

 Ball State Interests/Activities: Gamma Iota Sigma (RMI & Actuarial Science Business Fraternity), Construction Management Student Organization, Ball State Storm Chase Team, Ball State Men’s Volleyball (manager)

 Impressions of Ball State/Miller College/Miller Honors: On my first visit to Ball State, I really took a liking to the whole campus and everything it had to offer.
 It was just the right size and only about an hour away from home, which is very nice!
 I was accepted into the university and then the University Honors College and then the Pre-Business Honors Program, and I knew all of these would bring great opportunities to help me reach my goals.
 I was impressed with the Pre-Business Honors Program because of the size of each class; I realized that I was going to be a part of an “elite” group, which is really cool.

 Why I recommend Ball State/Miller College/Miller Honors: Ball State has so much to offer.
 The Miller Honors Program is an awesome opportunity to advance you in more than just the business degree of your choosing, it helps prepare you as a person in many aspects.
-It is rewarding to see that you are apart of a select group and the friends you’ll meet through the program are friendly and will be there with you for at least the next four years.
+It is rewarding to see that you are a part of a select group and the friends you will meet through the program will become you friends (or even roommates) and are all friendly and will be there with you for at least the next four years.

 Why I recommend Ball State/Miller College/Miller Honors: The Miller Honors Program is one of the reasons I chose Ball State.
 The opportunities for networking, learning and study abroad available to us are just incredible.
 There are so many possibilities for my future at the Miller College.
 Even without the scholarship, I would still have chosen Ball State.